-Late Summer Mama is experiencing technical difficulties.
-Most recipes are not available and some images are not showing up.
+Sustainable Sauceresses is experiencing technical difficulties.
+Some recipes are not available and images are not showing up.
 This issues are being resolved as quickly as possible.
 We apologize for any inconvenience this may cause.

 I’m in love with kale chips!
 More specifically, I’m in love with my cheesy vegan kale chips!
 They are addictive, crunchy, and very good for you.
 They make a wonderful replacement for potato and corn chips as well as an alternative for anyone on a gluten-free or paleo diet.
 Kale chips are high in fiber, vitamins, and low in calories compared to potato chips and the like.

 Now, I’m sure you have seen them around your local grocery stores and delis.
 No doubt you’ve seen how expensive they are too!
 Between the price and the wasteful packaging, what is a zero waster to do?

 Make them yourself!
 It’s a pretty straightforward project and even easier if you use a dehydrator.
 Unfortunately, I can’t say that they are quick to make.
 These bad boys take some time to prepare so they aren’t something you should try to do with a tight schedule.

 However, they make a wonderful weekend project and the results are so worth it!
 In fact, the only real complaint I have about kale chips is that I tend to gobble them up faster than I can make them!
 Not only do I eat them as a snack or a side to my lunches but I put them in my sandwiches and on my salads too!

 When I came up with this recipe it was inspired by two things: Doritos and kale chips from my last job in Austin.
 I was first introduced to kale chips at that local smoothie shop I worked.
 They kept a whole kiosk of different snacks and vegan dishes for their customers.
 And among the awesome food items they had were these wonderful kale chips that they made in house.